Updated on May 2, 2023

 - Medicines such as aspirin, ibuprofen, and antibiotics (like amoxicillin and penicillin)

-Did you know that stress can trigger hives in some people?
+Did you know that stress can trigger pregnancy rash in some people?
 Caring for a baby immediately following pregnancy is not easy.
 Being a new parent can cause stress, lack of sleep, panic attacks, anxiety, and other symptoms.
-Such mental strain can manifest as a physical reaction in your body.
+Such mental strain can manifest as a physical reaction in the form of postpartum acne on your body.

 It is easier to catch the flu or a cold while pregnant.
 Certain germs may enter your system when your body is vulnerable during pregnancy and then cause immune system distress after the baby is born.
 Genital infections contracted during childbirth can also cause hives after pregnancy.
 Germs entering during delivery can cause infections such as bacterial infections, urinary tract infections, mononucleosis, and so on.
-This may cause a skin reaction.
+This may cause a skin reaction such as a pregnancy rash.

 What are the Symptoms of Postpartum Hives?